-I am a scholar of Latin American poetry and poetics, avant-garde networks, and translation.
+I am a scholar of Latin American and hemispheric poetry and poetics, avant-garde movements and networks, and translation.
 My research is highly comparative, spanning the American hemisphere and the 20th and 21st centuries.
 I am interested in how radical poetic projects unmask and unsettle unjust arrangements of power to produce anti-imperialist or decolonial knowledge.
-I pay particular attention to how these projects cross borders—of nation, language, and era.
+I pay particular attention to how and why these projects cross borders—of nation, language, era, and genre.

 Current Book Project

-Translating Revolution: Radical Poetry in the Latin American Long Sixties
+Translating Revolution: Radical Poetry in the Latin American Sixties

 Translating Revolution explores how radical poetry scenes registered and participated in the revolutionary tasks of the Latin American long 1960s (1959-73) and the power struggles of the inter-American Cold War.
 Chapters begin in Caracas, Lima, Mexico City, Havana, and Santiago to then chart regional, hemispheric, and planetary exchanges.
-Case studies cover avant-garde arts collectives, poetry movements, literary magazines, and publishing circles.
+Case studies cover an arts collective, a poetry movement, a literary magazine, and transnational publishing circles.

 Scholarly Articles & Book Chapters